lulata/FINKI-MIS/dom2/README.md

 •	Personal Diary: Users can create and store personal diaries where they can input their daily experiences.

 •	Text Entries: Users can input textual entries to express their daily experiences and thoughts.

-•	Privacy and Security: The app provides options for privacy and data protection.

-•	Organization: Entries can be organized using tags for easy searching and retrieval.

-•	Analytics and Statistics: Basic statistics like word count and entry count are available.
 # 2. Getting Started
   ### Prerequisites
 •	Flutter SDK installed.